 - Can bring dependents (spouse and children under 21) to the US in F-2 dependent status; and

-- Have a 60 day grace period to leave the country after the visa expires.
+- Have a 60 day grace period to leave the country after graduation or OPT ends.

 FREQUENTLY ASKED QUESTIONS